 He has a PhD from the University of Wisconsin-Madison, an MBA from Tulane University, and a Bachelor of Technology from the Indian Institute of Technology, New Delhi.

-Matusik is a distinguished scholar and teacher whose professional expertise spans strategy, innovation, and entrepreneurship.
-As an academic leader, she has a strong record of accomplishment in critical areas, including student success; diversity, equity, and inclusion; and community engagement.
+Matusik is a distinguished scholar and educator whose professional expertise spans strategy, innovation, and entrepreneurship.
+As an academic leader, she has a strong record of accomplishment in critical areas, including entrepreneurship and innovation; student success; economic inclusion; and community engagement.

-A first-generation college student, Matusik earned a Bachelor of Arts in economics and English with honors from Colby College.
-She earned a PhD in strategic management from the University of Washington School of Business Administration.
+A first-generation college student, Matusik earned a Bachelor of Arts in economics and English with honors from Colby College and a PhD in strategic management from the University of Washington Foster School of Business.

-Matusik initially pursued a successful career in consulting.
-She joined the Jones Graduate School of Management at Rice University as an assistant professor after completing her PhD.
-In 2004, she moved to the Leeds School of Business at the University of Colorado Boulder as an assistant professor, later rising to full professor of strategy and entrepreneurship.
-She became the 14th dean of the Leeds School in 2017.
+Matusik initially had a successful career in consulting, before moving into academics.
+She held academic appointments at the Jones Graduate School of Business at Rice University and the Leeds School of Business at the University of Colorado Boulder, and served as dean of the Leeds School from 2017-2022.

-At the Leeds School, Matusik served in a number of leadership roles, including academic director of the Deming Center for Entrepreneurship and senior associate dean for faculty and research.
-As dean of Leeds, she launched critical initiatives, including an innovative partnership between Leeds and the College of Engineering Applied Science; the End the Gap program, aimed at achieving gender parity; and Career Impact, designed to align the student experience with skills needed for long-term career success.
-Her term as Leeds dean saw substantial increases in student achievement, diversity of the faculty, fundraising, and community engagement.
+At the Leeds School, Matusik launched critical initiatives, including an innovative partnership between Leeds and the College of Engineering and Applied Science; the End the Gap Initiative, aimed at supporting the success of women; and Career Impact, designed to align the student experience with skills needed for long-term career success.
+Her term as Leeds dean saw substantial increases in student achievement, faculty diversity, fundraising, and community engagement.

 Sylvia Maxfield joined the Providence College School of Business (PCSB) in 2012 after a distinguished career in higher education, at Simmons College and Yale University, and on Wall Street.
 During her time at the PCSB, she has built both a physical home for the school – the Ryan Center for Business Studies – as well as a robust framework for strategically improving the PCSB.